smkhb/portfolio/README.md

 ## Project Structure

-Inside of your Astro project, you'll see the following folders and files:
+Inside the project, you'll see the following folders and files:

 ```text
 /